My Son John: Production

+John Lee Mahin said he agreed to write the film if they downplayed the anticommunist article and made the film about a mother's concern for her son.
+He claims his script was rewritten by Myles Connelly.
+"McCarey was a brilliant man who let the Communists drive him absolutely crazy," said Mahin.
+"He actually went crazy."

 In February 1951, Robert Walker was borrowed from MGM to play the title role.
 That same month, Dean Jagger signed.
 Van Heflin signed in April 1951.

 Ten days into shooting, the plot's unknown elements continued to garner press coverage.
 McCarey denied that the script was the Alger Hiss story and said that it had a "happy ending."
 He said:

-An scene with Van Heflin delivering the speech at the end of the film was shot at the Wilshire-Ebell Theater in Los Angeles, but the script was rewritten so that Robert Walker would perform the speech instead.
+A scene with Van Heflin delivering the speech at the end of the film was shot at the Wilshire-Ebell Theater in Los Angeles, but the script was rewritten so that Robert Walker would perform the speech, instead.
 However, Walker died on August 28, 1951, less than a week after completing principal photography on the film and only a few hours after recording the audio for the ending speech.
 Because Walker was unavailable for the reshoots for the scene, the script was changed so that Walker's character would be killed before the commencement, with a recording of his speech to be played along with a shot of Walker from Alfred Hitchcock's Strangers on a Train for the death scene.
 The shots of the audience from the originally filmed ending were used in the final film, with new shots of the recording playing from an empty lectern.